-Jerusalem artichokes, also known as sunchokes, are actually the tubers of a perennial flower native to North America.
+Jerusalem artichoke, also known as sunchoke, is actually the tuber of a perennial flower native to North America.
 In 1585, Sir Walter Raleigh noticed Native Americans cultivating these roots, and by the early 17th century, they were introduced to the European market.
 Known for years as the “poor man’s vegetable” because of its prevalence during World War II, the sunchoke has only recently regained popularity as a health food.

 Benefits of Jerusalem Artichoke

-The Jerusalem artichoke/sunchoke is packed with B vitamins (especially thiamine), potassium, iron, copper and inulin, a prebiotic fiber known to fight bacteria in the intestines and yield other powerful benefits:
+Jerusalem artichoke is packed with B vitamins (especially thiamine), potassium, iron, copper and inulin, a prebiotic fiber known to fight bacteria in the intestines and yield other powerful benefits, like: